A-l-y-l-e/Alyle-UI/src/app/docs/getting-started/installation.md

   href="https://cli.angular.io/">Angular CLI</a> and for an existing one follow the next steps.
 </p>

-> The latest version of Alyle UI currently supports Angular 15.
-However, if your project is based on Angular 14, you can still use Alyle UI 14.
+> The most recent release of Alyle UI now offers compatibility with Angular 16.

 ## Angular CLI